 Legal Status of Wild Motorhome Camping in the UK

 Those who have wild camped in Europe will quickly notice that the UK has strict motorhome and campervan parking laws.
 So, is wild camping for motorhomes even legal in the UK?
 Well, it depends.
 The official law states that wild camping in a motorhome or a touring caravan is not permitted in England, Wales, and Northern Ireland.
 That is, of course, unless you get permission from the landowner.

 Some people park in remote areas without asking for permission.
 Sometimes, they get away with it, but we advise against it.
 You risk getting called out for trespassing, giving other motorhome enthusiasts (and fans of wild camping in general) a bad reputation.

-The situation is slightly different when it comes to Scotland.
+The situation is slightly different when it comes to wild camping with your motorhome in Scotland.
 Thanks to the Scottish Outdoor Access Code, wild camping is legal there.
 Still, only “lightweight camping” is permitted.